SGreenland/read-a-rhythm/README.md

 of music.
 It generates a random bar of note-values based on the time-signature and difficulty selection.
 You can change the tempo, use the metronome (which also gives you a count-in and highlights the beats) and toggle repeat bars on or off.

-It was a challenging but enjoyable project, with many conditionals and setIntervals to generate the music and implement the metronome.
+It was a challenging but enjoyable project with many conditionals, loops and timing functions to implement the metronome and generate the random notes.

 ## Potential Improvements/additional features